aaron-grau/curic/javascript/projects/arguments_exercises/README.md

 has the full number of arguments it needs.
 At this point it actually runs `sumThree` and returns the result.

-As a warmup, write a `curriedSum` function that takes an integer (how many numbers to sum) and returns a function that can be successively called with single arguments until it finally returns a sum.
+Write a `curriedSum` function that takes an integer (how many numbers to sum) and returns a function that can be successively called with single arguments until it finally returns a sum.
 That is: